Lisa Stokke

-Lisa Stokke (born 25 March 1975) is a Norwegian singer and actress, active in Norway and Great Britain.
-She appeared in the original West End-staging of the musical Mamma Mia!, and later appeared in Guys and Dolls and in the UK television series Jonathan Creek.
+Lisa Stokke (born 25 March 1975) is a Norwegian singer and actress, active in Norway and the UK.
+She appeared in the original West End-staging of the musical Mamma Mia!, and appeared in Guys and Dolls and in the UK television series Jonathan Creek.

 Acting career

 Lisa Stokke was born in the Arctic town of Tromsø in Northern Norway to a chiropractor father, Øivind Stokke (he was from Nordmøre; and died by suicide in 2004).
-Her American mother, Judith Rae was born in 1949 in Arkansas, and is an artist and writer.
-Lisa has an older sister Monica.
-They grew up in Tromsdalen and later their parents divorced.
+Her American mother, Judith Rae, was born in 1949 in Arkansas, and is an artist and writer.
+She has an older sister, Monica.
+They grew up in Tromsdalen and their later parents divorced.